 The digital systems in microprocessors have significant importance in the area of electronics.
 Adequate competency needs to be developed by giving sufficient practical knowledge in microprocessors (programming as well as interfacing), A/D, D/A Converters and other topics.
-Help
+Help may be taken in the form of charts, simulation packages to develop clear concepts of the subject.
+Programming exercises other than the tested in circulation may be given to the students.

-- 1. Digital Electronics: Principles and Integrated Circuits by A.K Maini, Wiley-India Pvt Ltd. Daryaganj, New Delhi - 2.
-Digital Electronics and Applications by Malvino Leach, Tata McGraw Hill Education Pvt Ltd, New Delhi - 3.
+- Digital Electronics: Principles and Integrated Circuits by A.K Maini, Wiley-India Pvt Ltd. Daryaganj, New Delhi - Digital Electronics and Applications by Malvino Leach, Tata McGraw Hill Education Pvt Ltd, New Delhi - 3.
 Digital Logic Designs by Morris Mano, Prentice Hall of India, New Delhi - 4.
 Digital Electronics by Soumitra Kumar Mandal, Tata McGraw Hill Education Pvt Ltd, - 5.
-Digital Electronics by V K Sangar , Raj Publishers, Jalandhar - 6.
-Digital Electronics by Tokheim, Tata McGraw Hill Education Pvt Ltd, - 7.
+Digital Electronics by V K Sangar, Raj Publishers, Jalandhar - 6.
+Digital Electronics by Tokheim, Tata McGraw Hill Education Pvt Ltd. - 7.
 Digital Electronics by RP Jain, Tata McGraw Hill Education Pvt Ltd, New Delhi - 8.
 Digital Electronics by KS Jamwal, Dhanpat Rai and Co., New Delhi - 9.
 Digital Electronics by Rajiv Sapra, Ishan Publication, Ambala - 10.
 Digital Electronics by BR Gupta, Dhanpat Rai & Co., New Delhi - 11.
 Digital Systems: Principles and Applications by RJ Tocci, Prentice Hall of India, New Delhi - 12.
 Digital Electronics by Rajaraman V., Prentice Hall of India, New Delhi - 13.
 Fundamentals of Digital Electronics by Naresh Gupta, Jain Brothers, New Delhi